Predictive Analytics Techniques for Getting Started

 Predictive analytics, often also referred to as advanced analytics, has grown from a niche practice to an essential part of any company’s analytics arsenal.
 According to markets and research, the analytics industry will be worth $309 billion by 2026, a CAGR of almost 40%.

 As new predictive analytics techniques and algorithms become available, the value of predictive analytics becomes more evident and more far-reaching.
 As a recent Forbes article points out, the predictive power of AI allows companies to get companies back on track following the disruptions of the pandemic and the ongoing supply chain issues.
-Predictive analytics, for example, is proving especially useful for inventory management and delivery optimization, helping companies operate more leanly and with less waste.
+Predictive analytics has powerful use-cases across many industries, and is proving especially useful for inventory management and delivery optimization, helping companies operate more leanly and with less waste.